lancachenet/lancachenet.github.io/_docs/common-issues.md

 As this is built in logic from the games companies, there is no work around for this situation.
 However even if your local network is setup to give client machines a public ip address, you can still setup lancache on a private IP and configure your router to perform the appropriate routing or NAT locally - it is only the hostnames pointing to the lancache itself that must resolve to a private IP and it does not matter what IP space the clients use.

-The exact reason for this logic is know only to the game companies in question, but it is likely a failsafe measure to ensure that they are only downgrading to none encrypted communication when they can be 100% sure they are talking to a local cache and not sending unencrypted traffic over the internet to a public ip that could be anywhere.
+The exact reason for this logic is known only to the game companies in question, but it is likely a failsafe measure to ensure that they are only downgrading to none encrypted communication when they can be 100% sure they are talking to a local cache and not sending unencrypted traffic over the internet to a public ip that could be anywhere.